 Following on my last post, here is a view of the little down harbour, another peaceful place to enjoy a post-dinner walk.
 Looking towards the own you can see Fortress Palamidi, the Venetia-build fortress up on the hill, and if you turn around you cans the venetian fortress of Bourtzi Castle, another Venetian-built fortress.
 It is such a lovely place to spend a few days.

 Some of the boats at the quay at the little harbour at Aegina Island in Greece.
 There are a few big and fancy boats, but most of them are small fishing boats and day cruisers.

 I ran past this little harbour on one of my runs in Aegina.
 Just a quite and peaceful spot to spend a few minutes.

 The entrance to Cape Town harbour from the Robben Island boat.
 You can see Lions head in the background,

-Torre Jaume I on the Barcelona Cableway.
-The cableway was built in 1929 and I am concinved that all the original parts are still being used.
+Torre Jaume I is the midway tower on the Barcelona Cableway.
+The cableway was built in 1929 and I am convinced that all the original parts are still being used.
 It is old, rickety and a little scary, but hugely fun in a retro kind of way.

 This tower is 107 meter high, and is the midpoint of the cable car.
 In theory, you can climb out and stand on the observation platform, but our car went straight past.
 It still gives you a great view of Barcelona and the harbour area, but a one-way trip is probably sufficient.